I'm afraid my kids will look back on 2012-20+ as the years their mom just: survived.

 It's downright depressing.

-This 'just surviving' feeling isn't ALWAYS there.
-Most of the time I do pretty well.
+This just surviving isn't ALWAYS there.
+Most of the time, I do pretty well.
 I am usually upbeat, happy, maintaining a belief that one day things will be different, believing this pain will one day be gone, gone, gone.

 Yet, so often I find that's not enough.